+Menopause is normal in women over 50.
 Menopause is a natural condition of the female body that marks the end of childbearing years – usually around the age of fifty.
 Menopause occurs after a gradual reduction in the production of estrogen by the ovaries and results in a final cessation of monthly menstruation cycles.
 To put it simply – menopausal women do not have monthly periods.

 Most women in today's society experience at least one and possibly many symptoms during menopause.
 Symptoms range from mildly irritating to life threatening and include hot flashes, night sweats, insomnia, fatigue, decreased libido, poor circulation, irritability, calcium imbalances, mood swings, depression, headaches, heart palpitations, dryness, urine leakage when coughing or sneezing, appearance of male characteristics such as facial hair, and body shape changes.

 The best way to avoid unpleasant menopausal symptoms is with diet.
 Good nutrition is a key to maintaining youthful vigor and energy.
 Foods that contain baron can be especially helpful and include leafy green vegetables, fresh fruits, nuts, and legumes.
 The same goes for calcium.
 Eat plenty of non GMO corn, seeds, tofu, broccoli, and low-fat dairy.

 Exercise and stretching are also extremely important to maintaining health and vitality during menopause.
 Weight training is recommended as the best way to keep tissue and skin from sagging.
 Muscle and skin tone can also be greatly improved by gentle massage.
 Use good carrier like grape seed oil with geranium and ylang-ylang essential oils for best results.